serenayj/nlp_lab/content/publication/EMNLP_2024/index.md

 ---
-title: 'When Raw Data Prevails: Are Large Language Model Embeddings Effective in Numerical Data Representation for Medical Machine Learning Applications?'
+title: "When Raw Data Prevails: Are Large Language Model Embeddings Effective in Numerical Data Representation for Medical Machine Learning Applications?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here